The Hottest DNA/Ancestry Gift No One Is Talking About

 Screening Saves Lives

 Finally, we should all bring the conversation around to the important role preventive screenings have played in improving the health of aging populations.
-The CDC reminds us that knowing is only half the battle.
+The CDC reminds us that knowing your family history is only half the battle.
 If you have a family history, you should act on it.
+Your family health history is also critical in shaping your long-term care strategy.
+By understanding the medical conditions that run in your family—such as Alzheimer’s, heart disease, or diabetes—you gain powerful insight into the risks you may face as you age.

 Be brave and encourage others to get screened as appropriate.
 Be brave and ask your own doctor about scheduling those relevant screens for yourself.
 When you're sitting around the table with friends and loved ones, share information about your health history that might help you and those you love.
 The conversation is a gift in itself, and it could be a gift that is lifesaving.